LH-Bench: Skill-Grounded Evaluation of Long-Horizon Agents on Subjective Enterprise Tasks: Benchmark Environments

-\paragraph{Action space.} Agents interact through a constrained tool set: (a) Figma MCP calls for design structure, styles, components, and asset exports; (b) file and shell tools for writing code and running builds; (c) a sandboxed preview tool that catches build/runtime failures; and (d) a deployment tool that publishes static builds for artifact evaluation and reproducible inspection.
+\paragraph{Action space.} Agents interact through (i) Figma MCP calls for design structure, styles, components, and asset export, (ii) file and shell tools for implementation, (iii) a preview tool that catches build and runtime failures, and (iv) a deployment tool that publishes static builds for evaluation and reproducible inspection.

-\paragraph{Workflow constraints.} We enforce conventions encoded in expert-authored \texttt{SKILL.md}: agents must extract from Figma before coding (no guessing of colors/fonts), implement all frames (no cherry-picking), use non-interactive scaffolding (no \texttt{npm create}/\texttt{npx create-*}), use relative asset paths suitable for subdirectory deployments, and checkpoint via preview at multiple milestones to enable recovery.
+\paragraph{Workflow constraints.} The expert skill enforces workflow discipline: inspect before coding, implement all frames rather than cherry-picking, avoid interactive scaffolding, use deployment-safe asset paths, and checkpoint through preview before major changes.
+These constraints are intentionally transcript-visible so they can become rubric boundaries at evaluation time.

-\paragraph{Ground truth and verification.} Each task includes a \texttt{ground\_truth/} directory with a \texttt{manifest.json} (frame metadata: name, node id, viewport, target route) and 2x-scale PNG exports per frame.
-The evaluated agent builds the UI, which is exercised via Playwright (MCP) to capture screenshots; a VLM judge (Gemini 3) compares the built UI against ground truth frame-by-frame.
-We also run programmatic checks: build verification (\texttt{npm build}), deployment accessibility, and component-coverage (matched/total).
-Pure infrastructure failures (score=1) are excluded from model comparisons.
+\paragraph{Ground truth and verification.} Each task includes a \texttt{ground\_truth/} directory with a \texttt{manifest.json} (frame metadata: name, node ID, viewport, target route) and 2x PNG exports per frame.
+The evaluated build is exercised through Playwright to capture screenshots, and a VLM judge compares those screenshots against ground truth frame by frame.
+We also run programmatic checks for successful builds, deployment accessibility, and component coverage.
+Pure infrastructure failures are excluded from model comparisons.

 \paragraph{Task complexity axes.} We curate tasks along four complexity axes to ensure the benchmark spans a wide capability range: (i)~\emph{application category}---e-commerce, SaaS dashboards, portfolio sites, landing pages---each imposing different design-system conventions; (ii)~\emph{frame count} (ranging from single-frame layouts to designs with 70+ frames), which determines the scope of navigation and cross-page consistency the agent must maintain; (iii)~\emph{image and asset density}, from icon-light text layouts to media-heavy product grids requiring bulk asset export and format selection; and (iv)~\emph{route navigation complexity}, from single-page designs to multi-route applications with nested navigation hierarchies and responsive breakpoints.
 This deliberate stratification ensures the benchmark tests agents across the full difficulty spectrum rather than clustering at a single complexity level.